StrawberryNewport100/Nixos/README.md

 My Alacritty colors are based off of my favorite neovim theme citruszest: https://github.com/zootedb0t/citruszest.nvim

+I am using --impure to flake because I don't want the hardware-configuration.nix to be in the repo

 ## TODO:
 - make an install script
 - expand functionality of the waybar config
   - network management
   - better volume controls
   - better hover for ram/cpu
-  - change from circles to numbers for the workspaces